jaredhendrickson13/pfsense-saml2-auth/README.md

 </details>

 Any version not listed is technically unsupported, but may still function.
+This package cannot guarantee support for manual or live patches that were not included in the pfSense release initially, as these patches can introduce code conflicts to the package.
 Proceed with caution.

 ## Setup
 After installation, navigate to System > SAML2 to configure SAML authentication.
 You will need to obtain a few